Kemal Kurspahić: Diplomacy

 For five and a half years, 2001–2006, Kurspahić worked for the United Nations Office on Drugs and Crime, first as the spokesman in Vienna, Austria and then as the Caribbean Regional Representative in Barbados, covering 29 states and territories.
 He was a spokesman for the United Nations Signing Conference for the Convention against Corruption in Mérida, Mexico in December 2003.
 In the Caribbean he worked with the regional governments, mostly on ministerial level, to promote regional cooperation against drug trafficking and organized crime.

 Death

 Kurspahić died on 17 September 2021 in Reston, Virginia following a stroke.
 He is survived by his wife of 52 years Vesna and two sons.
+Two years later Oslobođenje established international journalist award after him.